Participant 1157778

 This Year’s Goal: Let’s Make an Impact

-Honoring my mom, who continues to inspire me every day.
+My mom, who inspires me every single day.

 How You Can Help